Are you planning a trip to Orkney?

 If Yesnaby is busy…try Marwick Head instead.

 With more than 500 miles of coastline, finding a spectacular sea view to yourself isn’t a problem in Orkney.
 Yesnaby is probably our most popular location for a coastal walk, with crashing waves and even a sea stack to visit.
 If the car park appears too busy for your liking though, just head ten miles north to Marwick Head, another stunning site with huge cliffs, seabirds and beautiful views out over the Atlantic Ocean.
 There’s history here too, with the Kitchener and HMS Hampshire Memorials to visit.
 There are two routes to the top – from Marwick Bay, and from a small car park found by following the Cumlaquoy Road.
 Perfect for picking the quietest option.

 If Waulkmill Bay is busy…try Scapa or Inganess instead.

 If you’re visiting Kirkwall and want to escape the vibrant town centre then a short drive to Waulkmill Bay is always an option.
-It’s a stunning stretch of sand, but there are other options if you arrive and the beach is busy.
-Scapa is a brilliant option and just a 15-minute walk from Kirkwall’s shops.
+It’s a stunning stretch of sand, but there are other choices if you arrive and the beach is busy.
+Scapa is just a 15-minute walk from Kirkwall’s shops.
 Inganess is another beach on the outskirts of Kirkwall that’s well worth a visit.
 It has lovely views, a shipwreck in the bay and you might see one of our tiny eight-seater Islander aircrafts buzzing overhead as it comes in to land at Kirkwall Airport.

 If the Brough of Birsay is busy…try exploring the parish instead.

 The Brough of Birsay ticks all the Orkney boxes – cliffs, sea views, history and wildlife.
 But that can mean it’s a popular destination too.
 Instead, try a trek around the nearby coast and visit the Fishermen’s Huts and the iconic Whalebone.
 You can also head into Palace village and wander around the remains of the medieval Earl’s Palace.
 All this walking could mean you miss the tide times for visiting the Brough, but the causeway across will be clear again tomorrow.

-If the Brough of Deerness is busy…try Covenanters Memorial instead.
+If Mull Head is busy…try Covenanters Memorial instead.